AlessandroSerafini/I-m-hungry/README.md

 * **maps/api/place/details**: Used for retrieve the restaurant details data, such as `formatted_address`,`geometry`,`formatted_phone_number`,`name`,`rating`,`reviews`, passing `place_id`.
 * **maps/api/place/photo**: Used to retrieve restaurant pic, passing `photoreference` (retrieved in first pic of `photos` data)

-**NB:** Each of the services is accessed as an HTTP request, and returns either an JSON or XML response.
-All requests to a Places service must use the https:// protocol, and include an API key.
+**Licence**: The limits on use (after identity verification) is 100,000 requests per day - Google

+**Reminder**: To use the Places API, you must include an API key with all API requests and you must enable billing on each of your projects.

+### Example describing the use of Web service

+#### Getting restaurants

+TODO

 ### Remote Hosting